ORNL/pygarden/README.md

 # pyGARDEN Package

 Code for the pyGARDEN (**G**eneral **A**pplication **R**esource **D**evelopment **E**nvironment **N**etwork) Python Package to include easy injectable and rich logging, environment checking, and database connections and query.
 By default, only SQLite is available as a mixin, but other mixin types to the `Database` class are Postgres (`[postgres]` extra) or Microsoft SQL Server (`[mssql]` extra).
 See the [extras](#Extras) section for more information on how to install these extras, when to choose them, and how to use them.
 Some highlights from `pyGARDEN`:

-* This package contains an extensible `Database` metaclass with a generic query function that is usable out of the box.
+- This package contains an extensible `Database` metaclass with a generic query function that is usable out of the box.
-* Everything is configurable with environmental variables -- including email sending, logging, and database connections.
+- Everything is configurable with environmental variables -- including email sending, logging, and database connections.

 ## Installation

 ### Installation via `uv`

 If you have a `uv venv`, you can run the following command in the root of the repo:

-`uv pip install -e ".[dev,cli,postgres]`
+`uv pip install -e ".[dev,cli,postgres]"`

 You may then need to source your `uv` environment to use the `pygarden` command line interface, e.g. `source .venv/bin/activate`.

 Replace the above extras with the extras of your choice.

+## Extras

+To enable support for specific databases, use the following extras:

+- `postgres`: Enables Postgres support via `psycopg2`
+- `mssql`: Enables MSSQL support via `pymssql`

 #### `pymssql` on MacOS